ZhangCXLVII/ZhangCXLVII.github.io/_pages/about.md

 Previously, I received B.Eng in artificial intelligence from South China Normal University.
 I am grateful to receive advice from Prof. Daochang Liu when I did research at the University of Western Australia.

 My research focuses on how to understand the world through vision.
-This broadly includes world model, video generation, embodied intelligence and multimodal learning.
+This broadly includes world model, video generation and embodied intelligence.

 ### My Quote
 "*The inner world exists to register the distance from the real. "*